SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations.md

 ## Converting existing sites to "modern" team sites

-Existing collaboration sites cannot be converted to "modern" team sites with an associated Office 365 group, but you can however [associate a new Office 365 group](https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group) to existing collaboration site.
+Existing collaboration sites cannot be converted to "modern" team sites with an associated Microsoft 365 group, but you can however [associate a new Microsoft 365 group](https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group) to existing collaboration site.
 You can also start using modern page and list experiences in the classic sites, which will make them look like a modern group associated team sites.

 "Modern" lists and library usage can be controlled at site, web, and list/library level.
 You can find more details about the available options in our ["modern" list and libraries](modern-experience-customizations-customize-lists-and-libraries.md) article.